The Olympic Outdoor Center wouldn't be able to survive without our amazing Program Staff!

 I have lived next to the Puget Sound my whole life, and spent many a day enjoying our local waters.
 Whether it be kayaking, canoeing, paddling boarding, or boating I love hanging out on the water.
 I started paddling in OOC's kayak camps as a kid, and I am overjoyed to be helping lead our camps this summer.

-I have only been paddling seriously for about two years now and just started working with Olympic Outdoor Center to get more experience.
-I love talking to other paddlers and hearing their stories, comparing rolls, and what paddling stretches they do before going out on the water.
-It's a future dream of mine to paddle from British Columbia Canada to Alaska.
+Luca has been paddling seriously for the last few years and came to OOC to further develop his skills as sea kayaker, guide, and insturctor.
+He loves talking to other paddlers and hearing their adventure stories, comparing rolls, and what paddling stretches they do before going out on the water.
+It's a future dream of his to paddle from British Columbia Canada to Alaska.

 I started kayaking 1988 when we moved to Bainbridge Island and I wanted to share the water and our beautiful environment with my three young children.
 Through the years my padding experiences have crossed over into surfing and I am a support kayaker for Open Water swimmers.
 In 2008 I transitioned to a SUP (Stand Up Paddleboard) and that is where my true joy and passion lies.
 Join me for a SUP lesson or playing in the waves at Crescent Beach or most recently SUP Yoga.
 Life is better on, in or around the water!